dmagic1304/clocker/README.md

 * Lunch break, Still reaserching the best way to utilize nosql for easy query
 * Break over, still looking into nosql
 * looking into date-fns to see if I can use that library for my clock in functions
+* installed date-fns and implemented in clockin component

 ## Technologies Used